A Pawnee brave named Petalesharow in classic headdress. He was painted by Charles B. King.

 The Skidi Band of the Pawnee Tribe

-The star ranking is as follows:
+The star ranking is:

 - 1st - The Red Morning Star Warrior (probably Mars) who mated with female Evening Star (probably Venus) to produce the first humans